sciris/atomica_apps/README.md

 **Step 2:** Install `docker-machine` and `docker-compose`

 Instructions for `docker-machine` installation can be found here: [Install Docker Machine | Docker Documentation](https://docs.docker.com/machine/install-machine/).
-For MacOS you can use homebrew if you have it installed using `brew install docker-machine`
+For MacOS you can use homebrew if you have it installed using `brew install docker-machine`.

 Instruction for docker-compose installation can be found here: [Install Docker Compose | Docker Documentation](https://docs.docker.com/compose/install/#master-builds) .
-For MacOS you can use homebrew if you have it installed using `brew install docker-compose`
+For MacOS you can use homebrew if you have it installed using `brew install docker-compose`; on Linux, `sudo apt install docker-compose`.

 **Step 3:**  Build the images locally